 Step #1 – Determine Target Date for Sitting PMP Exam

 Therefore, a typical PMP preparation takes around 70-85 hours in total.
 If you consider that you will be able to study only in the evenings, during weekends and public holidays, we assume that you can spare around 6 hours for PMP study each week.
-And this makes 12-14 weeks preparation time in total.
+And this makes 12-14 weeks of preparation time in total.

 Step #2 – Prepare Your Study Plan